lino-framework/cg/docs/membership.rst

 Of course we actually don't need to force you.
 You know that a framework requires maintenance, and that you want Lino to be maintained.
 Your main concern is whether the costs are being distributed correctly.
+That's why we have the *membership board*.

 The membership board
 ====================